Editors Reads

 Faith in an Unlikely Form

 A Prayer for Owen Meany is not a religious novel in the comfortable sense.
-Its faith is hard, strange, and purchased at enormous cost.
-But it is one of the most serious engagements with the question of whether any individual life can have a predetermined shape.
+Its faith is hard, strange, and purchased at enormous cost — Owen is the rare fictional believer whose certainty is treated with complete seriousness rather than ironised, and the novel dares to suggest that doubt and faith are not opposites but lifelong companions.
+It is, finally, one of the most serious engagements in American fiction with the question of whether any individual life can have a predetermined shape, and whether meaning is something we find or something we are made for.
+That it manages this while also being warm, funny, and propulsively readable is the measure of Irving’s achievement.

 Our rating: 4.5/5 — Irving’s masterwork: a novel of comedy, grief, faith, and devastating structural precision.